RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, Part II of this guide provides examples why members might appear hostile.

-- Some listeners never set their status to Online.#YThey do this so that they never get personal requests.
+- Some listeners never set their status to Online.#They do this so that they never get personal requests.
-- Members you have never chatted to before can send you unexpected messages.#YAny member can send you unexpected messages.
+- Members you have never chatted to before can send you unexpected messages.#Any member can send you unexpected messages.
-- Members who chat to you regularly can send you unexpected messages.#YAny member can send you unexpected messages.
+- Members who chat to you regularly can send you unexpected messages.#Any member can send you unexpected messages.
-- When your status is Busy you should accept personal requests if at all possible.#NWhen your status is Busy you cannot get personal requests.
+- When your status is Busy you should accept personal requests if at all possible.# When your status is Busy you cannot get personal requests.
-- It's important to warn other listeners about any member who appears hostile.#NIt is important to not break confidentiality.
+- It's important to warn other listeners about any member who appears hostile.# It is important to not break confidentiality.
-- Once you start a chat it is your responsibility alone.#NYou can transfer a chat to another listener if you become very uncomfortable.
+- Once you start a chat it is your responsibility alone.# You can transfer a chat to another listener if you become very uncomfortable.
-- 7 Cups exists because there is a great need in the world for effective problem-solving.#N7 Cups exists for emotional support.
+- 7 Cups exists because there is a great need in the world for effective problem-solving.# 7 Cups exists for emotional support.
-- The automatic chat censor notifies the listener each time a member's message is blocked.#NIt does not notify the listener.
+- The automatic chat censor notifies the listener each time a member's message is blocked.# It does not notify the listener.
-- Listeners can evade the automatic chat censor, but members have no way to evade it.#NBoth listenrs and members can evade it.
+- Listeners can evade the automatic chat censor, but members have no way to evade it.# Both listenrs and members can evade it.
-- The automatic chat censor blocks some offensive words but not others.#YSome offensive words are not on its list.
+- The automatic chat censor blocks some offensive words but not others.#Some offensive words are not on its list.
-- The automatic chat censor protects listeners from all hostile messages that members try to send.#NMembers can still send hostile messages.
+- The automatic chat censor protects listeners from all hostile messages that members try to send.# Members can still send hostile messages.
-- 7 Cups censors some words and phrases in chats.#YThat's what the automatic chat censor is for.
+- 7 Cups censors some words and phrases in chats.#That's what the automatic chat censor is for.
 {:.quiz}

 # Part II
+{:.part}

 Part II of this guide goes into more detail about the kind of members who appear hostile, with brief examples.